qwerfd2/Groove_Coaster_2_Server/README.md

 If you'd like to upload it somewhere else and contribute the link, please contact #AnTcfgss or QQ 3421587952， thanks!

 Download common.zip and a platform of your choosing.
-Unzip them to the private server directory.
+Unzip the folders within to the private server root directory.
+If in doubt, check the `File Structure` section at the end.

 ## Dependencies